 Step 4: Stir in the Cheese

-Once the macaroni is perfectly cooked, take the skillet off the heat and stir in 1 1/2 cups of shredded cheddar cheese.
-This step transforms the dish as the cheese melts into a creamy, cheesy delight that makes every bite so comforting.
+Once the pasta is tender, remove the skillet from the heat.
+Stir in 1 1/2 cups of shredded cheddar cheese until it melts and forms a creamy, cheesy sauce that wraps around every ingredient.

-Sprinkle the remaining cheddar and Parmesan cheese evenly over the top.
-Cover the skillet for 2 to 3 minutes to let these cheeses melt into a golden, bubbly crust.
-For a final touch, sprinkle chopped fresh parsley on top to add a pop of color and freshness.
+Sprinkle the remaining 1/2 cup cheddar and Parmesan cheese evenly over the top.
+Cover the skillet again for 2 to 3 minutes to allow the cheeses to melt into a gooey, irresistible topping.
+Finish with a sprinkle of fresh parsley if using, and your One-Skillet Cheesy Beef and Macaroni Recipe is ready to serve hot!

 How to Serve One-Skillet Cheesy Beef and Macaroni Recipe